RicoVendritto/project_1/readme.md

 ![wireframe2](./resources/WIREFRAME2.jpg)
 To keep everything readible I want the details to be presented on a seperate page.
 Layout should be something like this.
 Header with team logo + name.
 Underneath 2 columns / or 1 aside field + main.
 Aside will contain team information (headcoach, players, last fixtures, other relevant available info).
 Main section will contain out of 3 seperate columsn.
 1st is going to be used for the Group Stage results and/or overview of upcoming matches (date + opponent).
 2nd column will show knock-out phase matches and results or future matches (if known).
 3rd column will contain 1/4, 1/2 and Final if your team reaches it.
 Otherwise, I need some nice placeholder that keeps the frame occupied.
 Or I could make the columns flex based on available content.

+I've verified if all of this information available.
+For example, all CL mathches are available in the API.
+This also provides the ID of the team (e.g. AJAX = 678).
+An extra API query provides all information of AJAX (all players and their roles, headcoach, teamlogo)

 ## API: ##
 API: https://www.football-data.org/